UppedGame

 Good data is not just accurate.

-It is consistent, explainable, and aligned.
+It is consistent, explainable, structured, and aligned.

-Tools don’t determine accuracy.
-Systems do.
+Tools do not determine accuracy.

-Most problems aren’t technical.
+Most analytics problems are not technical.

 Attribution is one of the most visible points of failure in modern analytics systems.

-It doesn’t break because of models.
+It does not break because of models alone.

 To understand how platforms actually fit together:

-It’s the system behind it.
+It is the system behind it.

 Reliable analytics comes from: